SangeetaSharma73/LearnJavaScript/LearnNode/Node/Day1(26-6-25)-Introduction to Node.js/Intro_to_node.md

 6. Code on Demand (Optional): The server can send executable code to the client (e.g., JavaScript) to extend its functionality.
 However, this is generally not recommended due to security concerns.
    REST API Introduction - GeeksforGeeks
    In essence, REST APIs leverage the existing infrastructure of the web (HTTP) to provide a simple, flexible, and scalable way to interact with resources.
 They are a popular choice for building web services due to their ease of use and efficiency.
-   What is REST API? - Naukri.com
+   What is REST API?
-   20 May 2025 — Features of REST APIs REST APIs have several features that make them ideal for building modern web services.
+   — Features of REST APIs REST APIs have several features that make them ideal for building modern web services.
 Here are t...

 ## 🧩 What Are Microservices?